≥92% of participants will know how to identify and manage a patient with a traumatic brain injury.

 Most of the recovery from a TBI occurs in the first six months and can be more gradual after six months.

-Some problems may occur years after the head injury (CDC, 2017).
+Some problems may occur years after the head injury (Brett et al., 2022).
 Alzheimer's disease is the most common type of dementia and is linked to a prior history of head injury.
 Parkinson's disease can occur when there is a remote history of damage to the basal ganglia.
 As mentioned above, dementia pugilistica occurs in patients with a history of head trauma.
-Posttraumatic dementia is dementia that occurs after a single TBI that results in a coma.

 Agitation is commonly seen after a head injury.
 Other causes of agitation seen after a head injury may include pain, depression, infection, side effects of medications, sleep deprivation, or electrolyte imbalance.